Key Messages About the Midwest from the National Climate Assessment

 The Midwest has a highly energy-intensive economy with per capita emissions of greenhouse gases more than 20% higher than the national average.
 The region also has a large and increasingly utilized potential to reduce emissions that cause climate change.
 Extreme rainfall events and flooding have increased during the last century, and these trends are expected to continue, causing erosion, declining water quality, and negative impacts on transportation, agriculture, human health, and infrastructure.

 Climate change will exacerbate a range of risks to the Great Lakes, including changes in the range and distribution of certain fish species, increased invasive species and harmful blooms of algae, and declining beach health.
 Ice cover declines will lengthen the commercial navigation season.

-To learn more about how climate change affects the Midwest, explore the resources in the right sidebar.
+To learn more about how climate change affects the Midwest, explore the resources in the sidebar.